BlockDevsUnited/l-earn/lessons/Lesson2.md

 - Send Tokens

 ### Testing
-- Send transaction to our address
+- Send xDAI transaction to our us
-- Check token balance on blockscout
+- Check a token balance on blockscout
-- Multiple Choice
+- Answer examiner questions